Celestia Rice Colby: Personal life

 Celestia would stop teaching in the summer of 1847 as she was then engaged to Lewis Colby, who was a longtime friend.
 The two were married the following year in July.
 Celestia noted in her personal writings that she was unsatisfied with her marriage as a result of having to forego her independence (i.e., working) to spend her time as a housewife, while Lewis travelled away from home for his job.

 They bored their first child in April 1850, Montie Plummer Colby (a.k.a, “Plummer”).
 The next child was born in September 1852, by the name of Vine Cynthia Colby.
-Despite Plummer's good health, he passed away unexpectedly in November of the following year.
+Despite Plummer's good health, he died unexpectedly in November of the following year.
 This was also concurrent with Celestia's third pregnancy, who came to be Branch Harris Colby, born in July 1854.
 Her last daughter was born in June 1856, named June Rose Colby.
-Celestia birthed her fifth and final child in an undocumented year, but he was sadly stillborn.
+Celestia birthed her fifth and final child in an undocumented year, but he was stillborn.
 His name was alleged to be Thorn.

 Despite all the tragedy and dissatisfaction in Celestia's life, she maintained happiness through her children.
 She ensured that her children were properly educated, particularly with June Rose, as she wanted them to positively contribute to society.
 Her surviving children were all successful, as Vine became a doctor, Branch worked for the St. Louis Sewer Department, and June was a prominent faculty member at Illinois State Normal University.
 All three of them also attended college at the University of Michigan.